Kejriwal slams BJP for imposing challans on autowallahs, who painted 'I love Kejriwal' on their autos

 भाजपा अपनी पुलिस से ग़रीब ऑटो वालों के झूठे चालान करवा रही है। इनका क़सूर केवल ये है कि इन्होंने “I love kejriwal” लिखा है। ग़रीबों के ख़िलाफ़ इतनी दुर्भावना ठीक नहीं है। मेरी भाजपा से अपील है कि ग़रीबों से बदला लेना बंद करे। https://t.co/yoTIRXLp5S— Arvind Kejriwal (@ArvindKejriwal) January 28, 2020

 "The BJP through its police is making false challans of poor auto drivers.
-His only mistake is that he has written I love kejriwal.
+His only mistake is that he has written I love Kejriwal.
 Such maliciousness against the poor is not right.
 I appeal to the BJP to stop taking revenge from the poor," Kejriwal said in a tweet in Hindi.

 BJP doesn't want to open Shaheen Bagh route, it's doing dirty politics, says Kejriwal

-The AAP is running an 'I love Kejriwal' campaign under which people who want Arvind Kejriwal to become chief minister of Delhi again are being given pamphlets for distribution.
-Under the campaign, the autorickshaw drivers supporting the AAP have painted 'I love Kejriwal' on their autos'.
+The AAP is running an 'I love Kejriwal' campaign under which people who want Arvind Kejriwal to become the chief minister of Delhi again are being given pamphlets for distribution.
+Under the campaign, the autorickshaw drivers supporting the AAP have painted 'I love Kejriwal' on their autos.

 Meanwhile, Delhi High Court sought the response of the city's government and police and the Election Commission on a plea by an auto-rickshaw driver, who had challenged the challans and fines levied on him for putting "I love Kejriwal" posters.